Homepage customization

 These default widgets cannot currently be removed, but you can customize the Homepage by creating your own widgets.

-If you recently created a Strapi project, the Homepage may also display a quick tour above widgets if you haven't skipped it yet.
+If you recently created a Strapi project, the Homepage may also display a guided tour above widgets if you haven't skipped it yet (see Admin Panel documentation for details).

 Adding custom widgetsβ